boonsuli/trailerplan-db-postgres-django/README.md

 - edit an user in the popup
 - save the user to database with ajax
 - modify the editing user in the list without refresh the page
-- api rest for :
+- api rest on the url domain 'users', for :
     - GET, list the users
     - GET, get an user
     - PUT, modify an user